asciamanna/asciamanna.github.io/_drafts/the-delivery-trap.md

 tags: ['anti-patterns']
 ---

 In Erik Dietrich's book, _**[Developer Hegemony - The Future of Labor](https://www.amazon.com/Developer-Hegemony-Erik-Dietrich/dp/0692866809)**_ he describes what he calls "the Delivery Trap."
-To quickly summarize a chapter's worth of content, software developers are caught in a delivery trap being judged by their organization solely based on their output.
+To quickly summarize a chapter's worth of content, software developers are caught in a delivery trap, being judged by their organization solely based on their output.
 For those who want to advance in their organization, like those who occupy the C-suite, they need to escape this delivery trap and be judged instead by narratives that they can manage.

 There's another form of this delivery trap that grips feature factory software organizations.
 If you are unfamiliar with feature factories, the term was coined by John Cutler in his article [12 Signs You Are Working in a Feature Factory](https://hackernoon.com/12-signs-youre-working-in-a-feature-factory-44a5b938d6a2?gi=b76e5477fd11).

 This delivery trap is the result of an organization that is laser-focused on team output and pushing new features through the system as quickly as possible; essentially robbing teams of autonomy, mastery, and purpose.
 These organizations deliver prescriptive, overly specified solutions to teams for them to implement, treating them like order takers, or "digital ditch diggers" as described by [this article about the Trap of Sales Driven Development](https://hackernoon.com/the-trap-of-sales-driven-development-89e16c5e292f).
-These organizations tend to separate the decision makers from the workers, creating a buffer between teams and their customers so all information must flow through another organization of decision makers who don't get their hands dirty building the actual software.
+These organizations tend to separate the decision makers from the workers, creating a buffer between teams and their customers.
+All information must flow through another organization of decision makers who don't get their hands dirty building the actual software.

 ## Maintain the Status Quo
 Once someone is on a development team in these organizations the best they can do is maintain the status quo.
 They are stuck in an endless cycle of getting their work done by the end of the sprint and chasing their estimates (made with very little information) and velocity commitments.[^1]

 ### The Harm of Velocity and Point Estimates

-Too often velocity is treated not as a short-term planning tool for the team, but a productivity measure examined by management.
+Too often velocity is treated not as a short-term planning tool for the team, but rather a productivity measure examined by management.
 The goal quickly becomes an ever increasing velocity.
 Any decrease is a cause for alarm to be discussed by leadership.
 Teams treat sprints like clown cars, jamming as many story points into them as possible.
 I've seen teams debate for more than a half hour about how many additional points above their average velocity they should "commit to."[^2] An increasing velocity must prove that they are working hard and generating output.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Sprints aren&#39;t clown cars.
 They&#39;re like taxis-only fit so much.
 Out with six friends: two taxis. ^ <a href="https://twitter.com/AgileEvolution_?ref_src=twsrc%5Etfw">@AgileEvolution_</a> <a href="https://t.co/sBCAeHIFoy">pic.twitter.com/sBCAeHIFoy</a></p>&mdash; AgileFortune (@AgileFortune) <a href="https://twitter.com/AgileFortune/status/752552139935903746?ref_src=twsrc%5Etfw">July 11, 2016</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Additionally, it is common to see long term projections based on velocity and estimates, which in turn creates a unending pressure to keep velocity high and focus only on new feature work.
-If someone is being judged by velocity, output, and estimates taking time to learn, experiment, and try to improve their work doesn't make them look very good.
-If they are being judged by their output why would they do anything to put that at risk and incur the scrutiny of leadership?
+Additionally, it is common to see long term projections based on velocity and estimates, which in turn creates a unending pressure to keep velocity high and a focus only on new feature work.
+If developers are judged by velocity, output, and estimates, they will avoid any activities that could put these at risk.
+It just so happens that these are the very same activities of high-performing teams:
+* Continuous Improvement
+* Continuous Learning
+* Experimentation
+* Short Feedback Cycles

 These teams are now hamstrung, with no hope of improving the organization, their work, or the quality of their codebase in any substantive way.
 They are no longer knowledge workers, only a vessel to provide the additional set of hands on a keyboard the company wants.
 I often refer to these folks as company typists.